Table of Contents

 Cost of Diving in Cozumel

-When scuba diving in Cozumel, 2-tank morning dives are the standard.
-You can hop on a 2-tank fun dive trip for about $80-85 if staying on the island or a bit more if staying in nearby Playa del Carmen.
+When scuba diving in Cozumel, 2-tank morning dives or afternoon dives are the standard.
+You can hop on a 2-tank fun dive trip for about $90 if staying on the island or a bit more if staying in nearby Playa del Carmen.

 It’s possible to find single-tank dives, but these are rare during the day.
 Most dive shops in Cozumel offer a single-tank night dive trip for around $60-65.
 These usually only run between October and February.